konguss/Microsite-counter/README.md

 4. build image

-The stage docker image is build from the setps mentioned in Dockerfile.
+This stage image is build using Dockerfile.

 ###########################################################.
 #